 An acoustic neuroma is a slow-growing tumor of the nerve that connects the ear to the brain.
 This nerve is called the vestibular cochlear nerve.
 It is behind the ear, right under the brain.

 An acoustic neuroma is benign.
 This means that it does not spread to other parts of the body.
 However, it can damage several important nerves as it grows.

 Acoustic neuromas have been linked with the genetic disorder neurofibromatosis type 2 (NF2).

 Neurofibromatosis 2 (NF2) is a disorder in which tumors form on the nerves of the brain and spine (the central nervous system).
 It is passed down (i...

 Acoustic neuromas are uncommon.

-The symptoms vary based on the size and location of the tumor.
-Because the tumor grows so slowly, symptoms usually start after age 30.
+The symptoms vary, based on the size and location of the tumor.
+Because the tumor grows so slowly, symptoms most often start after age 30.

 Common symptoms include: